 - Housing and Residential Life

-The Graduate Program Director, David Halpern, together with Layachi Hadji are the academic advisor for all incoming graduate students, with the exception of the Accelerated Masters Program students who are advised by Kabe Moen.
-Each semester, all students will meet with one of the advisors to decide on what courses to take.
+Every incoming graduate student is assigned an initial advisor.
+Each semester, all students will meet with their advisors to decide on what courses to take.
 The advisors will also discuss overall objectives, and how well each student is progressing towards them.
 They are familiar with university and departmental regulations, but ultimately it is a student’s responsibility to be aware of all the degree requirements.
 These are given below for the Masters and Ph.D. degrees.